Wilde eend met pruimenportsaus

 Wild duck with plum port sauce

-1 duck breast per person for a main course, half for a starter.
+For a main course 1 duck breast per person, for a starter half a duck breast.

 Number of persons: 4